sc0ttj/Project/README.md

 Project
 ==================

-1. Installation: you only need to do that once!
+1. Installation: you only need to do this once!

   - open a terminal in this folder and run this command: